 We had a variety of tasty food for everyone to choose from.
 Tanya brought multiple pans of Lasagne and Cinnamon Buns, along with a super yummy Gallo Pinto.
 She even brought a big slow cooker filled to the brim with hot apple cider, mmm.

 Connie also brought some fab food to the table and made multiple Broccoli Quiches using the recipe from Vegan Brunch (so good!), a lot (and I mean a LOT) of a Sweet Potato Salad that had lots of raisins and pecans in it and Pina Colada Quinoa.
-If you want to check out more photos from the brunch, visit my Flickr page!

 My contribution was a Smoky Potato Casserole that was based on a recipe I found on The Vegan Version.
 The original recipe is baked in a pie crust, but since I wanted to make it gluten-free and didn’t feel like messing around with a gluten-free pie crust, I just left it out.
 Instead I layered the potatoes in a casserole dish, subbed full fat coconut milk for the cream, fresh rosemary for the thyme, threw in some coconut bacon and Daiya and topped it off with the Pine Nut Crema from Viva Vegan.
 It might not be the prettiest thing to look at but it was mighty tasty.